Changissnz/TAGIB/README.md

 to your bad behavior, keyboard warrior."

 # Part II
+## monologue from Aunt Marie, follow-up from Part I

 "This is your aunt Marie, nephew, and I strongly advise you heed the gentle words of Lord Commodore Marshall.
 The Lord Commodore only wants you to become